sktime/sktime/docs/source/get_involved/governance.rst

      - Lazy consensus
    * - Changes to the API design, hard dependencies, or supported versions
      - Lazy consensus, requires a :ref:`steps`
-   * - Changes to sktime's governance (this document and the CoC)
+   * - Changes to sktime's governance (including this document and the CoC)
-     - Lazy consensus, requires a :ref:`steps`
+     - Proposal, reading, vote, via council meeting (or equivalent async process);
+       Directly starts with CC decision making (stage 3)
    * - Appointment
-     - Directly starts with voting (stage 2)
+     - Directly starts with core developer voting (stage 2)

 .. _stage-1: